-- Determining the impairment of the vessels; - Measurement of defined benefit obligations; Key actuarial assumptions - Measurement of ECL allowance for trade receivables and contract assets: key assumption in determining the weighted average loss rate.
+- Impairment assessment of vessels; - Measurement of defined benefit obligations; Key actuarial assumptions - Measurement of ECL allowance for trade receivables and contract assets: key assumptions in determining the weighted average loss rate.

 The ongoing outbreak of the coronavirus disease (COVID-19) was declared a pandemic by the World Health Organization in March 2020.
 The shipping demand for oil and chemicals globally remain largely unaffected by the outbreak and as such the Group continues to operate while considering the health and safety of the workforce.
-However, the ultimate disruption which may be caused by the outbreak is uncertain.
-Possible effects of the outbreak may include but are not limited to; disruption to the Group's customers and revenue, unavailability of supply chain essentials to the operations and delayed payments by customers.
-The underlying demand for the Group's services has been largely unaffected, even when considering the fluctuation in oil prices.
-The management of the Group continues to closely monitor the COVID-19 situation although at this point of time, the management is not aware of any factors that are expected to change the impact of the pandemic on the Group's operations during the remainder of 2020 or beyond.
+The management of the Group continues to closely monitor the COVID-19 situation although at this point of time, the management is not aware of any factors that are expected to change the impact of the pandemic on the Group's operations during 2021 or beyond.